 Specialist Physiotherapy at Body Logic Physiotherapy

-Body Logic Physiotherapy has a number of Specialist Physiotherapists in the areas of musculoskeletal physiotherapy, sports physiotherapy and pelvic health.
+Body Logic Physiotherapy, as a Specialist Physiotherapy Clinic, has a number of specialist physiotherapists in the areas of musculoskeletal physiotherapy and sports physiotherapy.
 Our Specialists are industry leaders and are also involved in University research and education.

-- If you have a pain or pelvic health problem that you don’t understand and is limiting your ability to do the things in life you value
+- If you have a pain that you don’t understand and is limiting your ability to do the things in life you value.

 - If you feel like you’ve seen everyone, tried everything, and are still bothered or disabled by your problem.